John Mather (artist): Early life, art education and exhibited works

-John Mather studied at the Royal Glasgow Institute of the Fine Arts.
+Mather studied at the Royal Glasgow Institute of the Fine Arts.
 He first exhibited there in 1871 with a water colour of old Highland cottages titled A Bit near Calgary Castle - Isle of Mull.
-From Glasgow, John Mather went to Edinburgh, where he studied at the school of the National Gallery and painted bits of the old part of the city, which sold rapidly.
+From Glasgow, Mather went to Edinburgh, where he studied at the school of the National Gallery and "painted 'bits' of the old part of the city, which sold rapidly."
 There he exhibited works as painter in annual exhibitions of the Royal Scottish Academy in 1873.

-In 1873 – 74, John Mather went to Paris and remarked: I saw the miles of pictures that are to be seen in Paris, and studied them as well as I could.
+In 1873 – 74, Mather went to Paris and remarked: "I saw the miles of pictures that are to be seen in Paris, and studied them as well as I could."
 After Paris he went to London, worked and painted as he had done in Edinburgh.

 Subsequently, he went back to Scotland and continued at his art.
-There whilst residing in Glasgow, he again exhibited at the Royal Glasgow Institute of the Fine Arts in 1876 and at the Royal Scottish Academy Edinburgh in 1877.
+There, whilst residing in Glasgow, he again exhibited at the Royal Glasgow Institute of the Fine Arts in 1876 and at the Royal Scottish Academy Edinburgh in 1877.

+Mather's early exhibited works in Glasgow and Edinburgh include: